svgrekk/ConwayGameOfLife/README.md

+# ACIT4420 – Final Assignment, Part II

-# Conway's Game of Life (ACIT4420-1 – Final Assignment, Part II)
+# Conway's Game of Life (Part II)

-This project is **Part II** of the final assignment for
+This repository contains a Conway's Game of Life simulator and forms **Part II** of a two-part final project.
-**ACIT4420-1 – Problem-solving with scripting**.
+Part I (courier routing) is provided in a separate repository; this part focuses entirely on cellular automata.

+The simulator:

-The code implements Conway’s Game of Life and demonstrates:
+- runs Conway's Game of Life on a finite 2D grid,

-- multiple Python modules and clear separation of responsibilities,
-- file handling (loading initial board patterns, logging simulation states),
-- regular expressions for pattern parsing,
-- custom error handling,
+- supports loading initial patterns from simple text files,
+- offers a console mode for stepping through generations,
+- includes an interactive graphical mode built with Pygame (toggling cells, start/pause, clear),
-- metaprogramming with a decorator-based ruleset registry,
+- allows multiple rulesets that are registered through a small decorator-based mechanism.

-- graphical interaction using Pygame.
+The code is split into modules for the board representation, rules, pattern loading, simulation engine, user interface and error handling, so the same core logic can be reused in both console and graphical modes.

 ---